newlinedotco/awesome-fullstack-tutorials/aspnetcore-angular-getting-started.md

 }
 ```

-### Adding the GET Methods
+## Implementing CRUD Operations

-When receiving a GET call we need to send back all customers `api/customers/` or a single customer `api/customers/{id}` e.g. `api/customers/5` we can simply do that by defining two methods.
+When receiving a GET call we need to send back all customers `api/customers/` or a single customer `api/customers/{id}` e.g. GET `api/customers/5` we can simply do that by defining two methods.
 One which listens to a get event sending back all the data from the repository and the other one receiving an id, asking for a specific person, returning a NOT FOUND 404 statuscode if not found and in case of a success it returns the found customer with a 200 statuscode

 > Always rememeber to send back the correct statuscodes.
 Frameworks on client side like angular rely on that code to decide wether the request was a success or not!